About CS

 His recent favorite read is the Serviceberry by Robin Wall Kimmerer.
 Like Robin, he wishes to learn from and appreciate the more-than-human beings of our world.

-History of Contemplative Semester
+History of the Contemplative Semester

 The seed for CS was planted by Jessica Morey, founder and long-time teacher/director of Inward Bound Mindfulness (formerly iBme), back in the 2010s.
 She envisioned a school where young people could immerse in Buddhist-inspired mindfulness meditation, ethics and nature connection in an environment of loving, multi-generational communal living.